arcmags/ramroot/README.rst

 This can be used to load any number of custom scripts, binaries, configs, etc when boot from zram.

+As an example, you could place a custom hostname file at */etc/ramroot/etc/hostname* to be used only when boot from zram.

 Any files copied from */etc/ramroot/* to */* in this manner preserve all ownerships.
 Also note that symbolic links (rather than their target files) will be overwritten by this action (due to the fact